openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 :  A set of one or more claims about a subject made by a Credential Issuer.
 Note that this definition of a term "credential" in this specification is different from that in [@!OpenID.Core] and [@!RFC6749].

 Verifiable Credential (VC):
-:  An Issuer-signed Credential whose authenticity can be cryptographically verified.
+:  An Issuer-signed Credential whose integrity can be cryptographically verified.
 It can be of any format used in the Issuer-Holder-Verifier Model, including, but not limited to those defined in [@VC_DATA] and [@ISO.18013-5].

 W3C Verifiable Credential:
 :  A Verifiable Credential compliant to the [@VC_DATA] specification.